 I was asked to make an excited family with large quantities of money.
 I simply drew the family like that because those are the kind of families I know.

-comics were a direct cause of violence, drug use, and homosexuality among young people.
-It led to the restrictive editorial code issued by the Comics Magazine Association of America, and a national movement to keep comics away from children and teens.
+alike that comics were a direct cause of violence, drug use, and homosexuality among young people.
+It led to the restrictive editorial code issued by the Comics Magazine Association of America, and a national movement to keep comics away from

 US House Minority Leader Nancy Pelosi had a good debate against the Fox News argument that violent video games are responsible for mass shootings in the United States.